Georgia Ports Authority

-- GPA already features 25 trains per week to and from Mid-American Arc locations.
-Unit train capability will provide a new option, delivering reliable, consistent access to the Southeast and Midwest.
+- GPA already features 27 trains per week to and from Mid-American Arc locations.
+Added capacity will provide new options, delivering reliable, consistent access to the Southeast and Midwest.

 - Savannah currently offers the fastest westward transit times in the South Atlantic region, including overnight service to a five-state area - Alabama, Georgia, Florida, North Carolina and South Carolina.